-Key Default Value Description ApplySSPWithQueries 1 When set to the default value of 1-enabled-each server side property you set is applied by executing a set SSPKey=SSPValue query when opening a session to the Hive server.
+Кеу Default Value Description ApplySSPWithQueries 1 When set to the default value of 1-enabled-each server side property you set is applied by executing a set SSPKey=SSPValue query when opening a session to the Hive server.
 Applying server-side properties using queries involves an additional network round trip per server side property when establishing a session to the Hive server.
 Some HiveServer2 builds are not compatible with the more efficient method for setting server-side properties that the driver uses when ApplySSPWithQueries is disabled by setting the key value to 0.
 Note: When connecting to a HiveServer1, ApplySSPWithQueries is always enabled.
-HiveServerType 1 The Hive Server Type.
-Set it to 1 for Hive Server and 2 for HiveServer2.
-HS2AuthMech 0 The authentication mechanism to use.
-Set the value to 0 for no authentication, 1 for Kerberos or 2 for User Name.
-HS2HostFQDN The fully qualified domain name of the HiveServer2 host used.
-HS2KrbServiceName The Kerberos service principal name of the HiveServer2.
+KrbHostFQDN The fully qualified domain name of the HiveServer2 host used.
+(Required if AuthMech is KrbServiceName The Kerberos service principal name of the HiveServer2.
 By convention the service name is hive, but the name may be different in your server environment.
-HS2KrbRealm If there is no default realm configured or the realm of the HiveServer2 host is different from the default realm for your Kerberos setup, then define the realm of the HiveServer2 host using this option.
-UserName The user name of an existing user on the host running HiveServer2.
-The option is used when using User Name authentication.
+(Required if AuthMech is Kerberos)